MANDATORY CONTINUING DENTAL EDUCATION GUIDELINES

 Study club presentations, related to the practice of dentistry by a presenter, not a member of the Study Club, will receive Category 1 or 3 credits depending on the subject matter.

-Study Clubs must be registered/approved by the Registrar, providing the following information:
+Study Clubs must be registered/approved by the Registrar, providing the following information: Name of study club:

 1. Subject matter: